TheRoboticsClub/gsoc2022-Nikhil_Paliwal/docs/_posts/2022-09-02-Project-Summary.md

 ### TF Lite Optimization

 All the optimization strategies are supported by TensorFlow Lite.
 There are majorly two categories - Quantization and Pruning.
-Count the varients and combination of techniques, total 10 optimization strategies were implemented.
-Moreover, proper benchmarking was done in offline mode over testset (calculating Mean square error, modal size and inference time) and online model via live simulation on Gazebo.
+Counting the variants and combinations of techniques, a total of 10 optimization strategies were implemented.
+Moreover, proper benchmarking was done in offline mode over the test set (calculating Mean square error, modal size, and inference time) and online model via live simulation on Gazebo.

-The following issues and PR's are created and mergerd during that period:
+The following issues and PRs are created and merged during that period:

 * New feature - [Add support for baseline evaluation and model optimization #67](https://github.com/JdeRobot/DeepLearningStudio/pull/67)
 * Issue - [ImportError: cannot import name 'ft2font' from 'matplotlib' #383](https://github.com/JdeRobot/BehaviorMetrics/issues/383)